evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 ### App store

-In the infotainment systemet there is a App Store where you can download ThirdParty apps to run nativly in the cars screen without any phone connected.
-There might be differences depending on market but some of the apps are:
+The infotainment system includes an App Store where you can download third-party apps to run natively on the car's screen without needing a connected phone.
+Available apps vary by market but include popular options such as:

 - **Spotify**
 - **TIDAL**